 Since our inception, we have incurred net losses.
-As of September 30, 2022, we had an accumulated deficit of \$144.7 million.
+As of December 31, 2022, we had an accumulated deficit of \$155.6 million.

-We expect to incur additional losses in the near future, and we expect our expenses to increase in connection with our ongoing activities, particularly as we continue to commercialize and scale KidneyIntelX, particularly as we conduct our ongoing and planned clinical utility and other studies for KidneyIntelX for its commercial launch, develop and refine our artificial intelligence technology platform, seek regulatory clearances or approvals for KidneyIntelX or any other product we develop, establish and maintain partnerships with healthcare systems, pursue our coverage and reimbursement strategy and continue to invest in our infrastructure to support our manufacturing and other activities.
+We expect to incur additional losses in the near future, and we expect our expenses to increase in connection with our ongoing activities, particularly as we continue to commercialize and scale KidneyIntelX, as we conduct our ongoing and planned clinical utility and other studies for KidneyIntelX for its commercial launch, develop and refine our artificial intelligence technology platform, seek regulatory clearances or approvals for KidneyIntelX or any other product we develop, establish and maintain partnerships with healthcare systems, pursue our coverage and reimbursement strategy and continue to invest in our infrastructure to support our manufacturing and other activities.
 In addition, we expect to continue to incur additional costs associated with operating as a public company in the United States.
 The timing and amount of our operating expenditures will depend largely on:

-- the cost, progress and results of our ongoing and planned validation studies and health economic studies; - the cost, timing and outcome of entering into and maintaining partnership agreements with healthcare systems for the commercial sale of KidneyIntelX; - the cost of manufacturing clinical and commercial supply of KidneyIntelX; - the cost, timing and outcome of regulatory review of KidneyIntelX, including any post-marketing studies that could be required by regulatory authorities; - the cost, timing and outcome of identified and potential future commercialization activities, including manufacturing, marketing, sales and distribution, for KidneyIntelX; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - the timing and amount of future revenue, if any, received from commercial sales of KidneyIntelX; - the sales price and availability of adequate third-party coverage and reimbursement for KidneyIntelX; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, such as Kantaro, although we currently have no other commitments or agreements to complete any such transactions.
+- the cost, progress and results of our ongoing and planned validation studies and health economic studies; - the cost, timing and outcome of entering into and maintaining partnership agreements with healthcare systems for the commercial sale of KidneyIntelX; - the cost of manufacturing clinical and commercial supply of KidneyIntelX; - the cost, timing and outcome of regulatory review of KidneyIntelX, including any post-marketing studies that could be required by regulatory authorities; - the cost, timing and outcome of identified and potential future commercialization activities, including manufacturing, marketing, sales and distribution, for KidneyIntelX; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - the timing and amount of future revenue, if any, received from commercial sales of KidneyIntelX; - the sales price and availability of adequate third-party coverage and reimbursement for KidneyIntelX;

+- the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, such as Kantaro, although we currently have no other commitments or agreements to complete any such transactions.

 To date, we have primarily financed our operations through equity and debt financings.
-As of September 30, 2022, we had cash and cash equivalents of \$31.0 million.
-We believe that our existing cash will enable us to fund our current operating plan for at least the next 12 months.
+As of December 31, 2022, we had cash and cash equivalents of \$23.8 million.
+We believe that our cash and cash equivalents of \$23.8 million as of December 31, 2022, combined with proceeds from a \$20.3 million gross fundraise completed in February 2023, will enable us to fund our current operating plan for at least the next 12 months.
 Such expectation is based, in part, on the achievement of certain assumed revenue; however, there is no guarantee we will achieve this amount of revenue during the time period we assume.
 Management assesses that various operating cost mitigation options are available to the Company if needed.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.